 - Gen-Z architecture enables solutions to scale to 1024 W. Similar to other technologies, a portion of the power will be delivered through the scalable connector(s) and remaining power will be delivered through separate high-capacity power cable attached to the power supply.

-Gen-Z supports PCI and PCIe technology as follows:
+Gen-Z supports PCI and PCIe® technology in the following ways:

-- Gen-Z supports the PCIe physical layer.
-This enables PCIe solutions to integrate Gen-Z with minimal disruption.
+- Gen-Z supports the PCIe physical layer, enabling PCIe solutions to integrate Gen-Z with minimal disruption.

-- Gen-Z supports PCI and PCIe configuration space.
-This enables an unmodified operating system to transparently use Gen-Z I/O components.
+- Gen-Z supports PCI and PCIe configuration space, enabling an unmodified operating system to transparently use Gen-Z I/O components.

-- Gen-Z components and switches may support PCIe Compatible Ordering (PCO).
-This enables an unmodified device driver to be transparently used with a Gen-Z I/O component.
+- Gen-Z components and switches may support PCIe Compatible Ordering (PCO), enabling an unmodified device driver to be transparently used with a Gen-Z I/O component.
 Though PCO solutions are constrained by the PCIe architecture, e.g., a single interface and a single path between an I/O component and a host system, they can still take advantage of a subset of the Gen-Z capabilities, e.g., low-latency switching.
 In contrast, non-PCO solutions can take full advantage of Gen-Z’s capabilities.

 - Low-latency switching